Best Snow Boots for Toddlers

 Stonz Booties are designed to be put on over whatever your child is most comfortable walking in: bare feet, socks, or shoes.
 They are cold and wind resistant and work well with a toddler who has just started walking because they can be put on over whatever footwear your child is used to and with the two toggles they stay on little feet.

 Similar to the Stonz Booties, these are also designed with 3 seasons in mind and can be worn over bare feet, however, according to reviews they are not quite as roomy for wearing over shoes.
 The top of these boots are secured with a Velcro strap rather than a second cord which can either be a benefit or a draw back depending on your needs.

 Best Snow Boots for Independence

 If you have a toddler who is really wanting “to do myself” or you have a new baby and a toddler you’re trying to get out the door with, then winter boots that are easy to get on and off may be a top priority.
 Boots with a tongue that sits on the outside are easy to put on and even fasten independently.
 I find that a high fastening straps allow boots to open up wide enough to make it possible for young child to get their foot into the boot independently.

 The Kamik Snowbug4 snow boot shave an adjustable strap over a tongue that closes on the outside making these easier for toddlers to get on by themselves.
-They have a cozy, fuzzy lining and a variety of cute prints for the outside like bunnies, trucks and flowers.
+The boots have a cozy, fuzzy lining (non-removable) and a variety of cute prints for the outside like bunnies, trucks and flowers.
 These boots open wide making them easy to get on and off and they are light and flexible.
 The tongue is connected to the boot which helps keep snow out and the elastic across the ankle helps you tighten the boot onto little legs.